decarv/gsoc24/README.md

 The implementation is straightforward, with `io_uring_wait_cqe` wrapped around a loop and a call to the `cqe->user_data` that can potentially hold a struct containing a callback.
 Every process should have its own loop, and the loop could be created as soon as the process is forked.

 FreeBSD implementation.
 The implementation should also be straightforward: create a kqueue, set up a monitoring event for readability on the specified file descriptors, and then enter an infinite loop.
-When an event is detected, it checks for errors and, if none occur, determines the type of event (readable or writable) before invoking the callback function associated with the watcher.
+When an event is detected, determine the type of event (readable or writable) and invoke the callback function.

 ##### Periodic Event Handling